Felipe Calderón: Approval ratings

 Speaking during Latin America Broadens Its Horizons, a session at the 2007 Annual Meeting of the World Economic Forum.

-According to a poll by Grupo Reforma taken from 16 to 18 February 2007, Calderón's approval rating was 58%.
-In this poll, Mexicans interviewed give President Calderón and his actions a score of 6.6 out of 10.
-He is best rated in his actions on issues related to health and reducing drug trafficking (60% and 59% approval respectively), and worst rated on domestic and foreign policy (33% approval each).

 A poll by Ipsos-Bimsa shows a change in Calderón's approval rating at 57% in November 2007.

 In June 2008, Calderón's approval rating jumped to 64% before slipping to 62% in September.

 According to a March 2010 poll by GEA-ISA, 45% of respondents approved of their president's performance, down seven points since November 2009 polling at 52%.

 Polling firm Buendia & Laredo released a survey showing President Calderón's approval rating at 54% on 9 May 2011.

 On 27 February 2012, a poll by El Universal showed a 58% approval rating with only 11% disapproval, a decrease in concern for security from 48% to 33% polled listing security as the top concern facing the government, 42% say things have improved in Mexico since Felipe Calderón's administration, 21% said things have stayed the same, while 34% said things have gotten worse.

 Grupo Reforma's poll published between 22 and 26 March 2012 noted that Calderón had an approval rate of 66% among 1,515 people.

 Consulta Mitofsky published a study on 23 August 2012 which concluded that after 22 trimesters the approval of Felipe Calderón fell to 46%.
 He ended his presidency with high approval ratings with 64% approving his administration, while 25% disapproved his administration.